wdi-sf-fall/notes/week_01_fundamentals/day_3_intro_to_javascript/dusk_control_flow_and_functions/control_flow.md

 for (var thing in car) {
     console.log("my car has " + car[thing] + " " + thing);
 }

+// Will print out:
+// > my car has 4 wheels
+// > my car has 2 doors
+// > my car has 5 seats
 ```

 ### Exercises ###